Ibrahim778/BetterHomebrewBrowser/README.md

 ## Downsides
 1. Background downloads will be terminated without warning when you open an enlarged memory mode game.
 There is no way to avoid this, but it's not a problem in most cases.
-~~2.
-Has a chance of crashing on boot.
-In this case reboot your system and hold the L trigger next time you open the app.~~ Fixed.

 # Note
 This *is* an open beta.
 So don't be suprised if it crashes.
 Bug reports are greatly appreciated.